ibpsa/project1-boptest/docs/DesReqGui/source/appendix KPI.rst

   baseline (no fault):

 .. math:: \frac{p'(t_i)-p(t_i)}{p(t_i)}
+   :label: eq:20

 Computation metrics
 ^^^^^^^^^^^^^^^^^^^

 | For a conventional HVAC control system, the controller involves
   limited computation effort.
-For an MPC, studies have found the control decision could require noticeable computational effort :cite:`May2011,Oldewurtel2012}`, which may include system modeling, prediction, and optimization).
-Computation time has been used as one of the metrics :cite:`Morosan2010}`.
+For an MPC, studies have found the control decision could require noticeable computational effort :cite:`May2011,Oldewurtel2012`, which may include system modeling, prediction, and optimization).
+Computation time has been used as one of the metrics :cite:`Morosan2010`.
 Here, we defined three scenarios: MPC prediction, virtual-building model simulation, and real-building operation.
 Each scenario has its time track.